tom-ferragut/tom-ferragut.github.io/index.md

 ## General

-I'm currently a guest young researcher at the University of Fribourg.
+I'm currently a post-doc at the University of Fribourg working on large-scale geometry of solvable Lie groups and other projects related to metric properties of horospherical products.
 Before that, I did a three months research project with Professor [Ryokichi Tanaka](https://ryokichitanaka.github.io/) at Kyoto University under the short-term post-doc fellowship funded by the JSPS (Japan society for the promotion of science).

-I did my PhD under the supervision of [Jérémie Brieussel](https://imag.umontpellier.fr/~brieussel/accueileng.html) and [Constantin Vernicos](http://constantin.vernicos.org/) at Institut Montpelliérain Alexander Grothendieck (IMAG - University of Montpellier).
+My PhD has been supervised by [Jérémie Brieussel](https://imag.umontpellier.fr/~brieussel/accueileng.html) and [Constantin Vernicos](http://constantin.vernicos.org/) at Institut Montpelliérain Alexander Grothendieck (IMAG - University of Montpellier).